OkuhleM/OkuhleM/_posts/2021-04-13-Media query.md

 ---

 # Introduction

-today as I was doing freecodecamp projects I came across a project that required me to use media query
+ The practical  The practical implication of the top-down execution is that if you have an error at the top, nothing below it will be executed by the browser. implication of the top-down execution is that if you have an error at the top, nothing below it will be executed by the browser. today as I was doing freecodecamp projects I came across a project that required me to use media query

 # Body